GrahamLea/SodaTest/Roadmap.md

 The value of this parameter will be provided to the block implementation using a default name defined in the API.
 The Reflective APIs will need a way to bind this parameter to one particular field.
 (Annotation?)
+Also think about ParameterisedInlineReport, as documented in BlockFactorySpec

 Allow processing at the end of a multiple-execution Event